Welcome back to Gaming Careers! In this video, we're talking about livestreaming away from your PC.

 So LiveU actually do sell the backpack themselves, if you open it up you can see there's plenty of ventilation as well as a big compartment inside to put the Solo as well as a battery pack.
 There’s also loads of different holes to be able to route wires and things like that.But you can absolutely just use a standard backpack, the one I've been using is a North Face Surge one, just a backpack that I already had, has a few different compartments, fairly well ventilated, and super comfortable to wear.

 So just to explain everything now that I have the kit all lying out on the table here, you have the battery pack which has a connection going to the LiveU Solo to keep that powered, that’s DC 12-volt power and you also have a USB connection to the camera to keep that powered.
 Then if you move across to the Solo, the Solo has two USB modems connected to itso that USB ports on either sides well as an HTMI input which is coming from the camera.

 Once that's actually setup you can then go live from the Solo with just one button press whenever you want to.
 So this configuration only takes about five minutes, you need to do it first time on setup, and if you ever need to change anything you can actually access the dashboard and control everything from a mobile phone as well.
 So it's really been built with the idea that people are going to be out and about when they want to start their live streams.

 So firstly the LiveU Solo, this cost around $1,000 depending on whereabouts in the world you are, but LiveU have distributors and resellers all over the world so make sure you go through their website if you want to find somewhere where you can source it locally.
 It is expensive but this is really the only piece of the kit that exists on the market nowadays that does exactly what it needs to do, which is combining all of that data, getting that reliability, getting that quality and it is a really smart and clever piece of kit.
-Absolutely an investment but it's essentially your computer, it’s doing all of the encoding as well as the transmitting across the internet.
+Absolutely an investment, but it's essentially your computer - it’s doing all of the encoding as well as the transmitting across the internet.

 The battery that I was mentioning earlier, the 50,000 milli-amp-hour version that can power your stream for seven to nine hours, retails for around $130 in the US.
-As I mentioned before you can certainly get smaller ones and it's kind of a sliding scale, the bigger capacity battery the more you’re going to be spending.
+As I mentioned before, you can certainly get smaller ones and it's kind of a sliding scale; the bigger capacity battery, the more you’re going to be spending.

-Finally the mobile data, probably the most annoying and certainly the ongoing cost of IRL streaming.
-It’s really difficult to get truly unlimited data plans and that's why I would recommend going through a company called Unlimited IRL pretty much all of the big streamers use them.
-They have contracts with big providers all over the world, AT&T, Verizion, Vodefone, all of these companies to provide truly unlimited data so that you can stream no matter where you are in the world, or no matter where you are in the United States.
-And you can actually rent the modems from UnlimitedIRL; the cost for the modem as well as the data is roughly $140 per month so certainly expensive, especially if you're going to be stacking up to three or four of these modems.
+Finally, mobile data—probably the most annoying and certainly the ongoing cost of IRL streaming—is really difficult to get.
+I would recommend Unlimited IRL, as pretty much all of the big streamers use them.
+They have contracts with big providers all over the world—AT&T, Verizion, Vodefone—to provide truly unlimited data so that you can stream no matter where you are in the world, or within the United States.
+You can rent the modems from UnlimitedIRL; the cost for the modem as well as the data is roughly $140 per month.
+This is especially expensive if you're going to be stacking up to three or four of these modems.

 They do have kits for people that want to do all four modems, I think they're around $600 a month.
 But you can certainly see why this is an expensive hobby, and one that you should really believe in and have trialed out before investing.
 I realize that this video is probably pretty long by now, there is still more to cover on this topic, how to get cool overlays and alerts and some of the things you're used to having in a normal OBS install when you're streaming from your computer, there are ways of doing that but I'm going to have to save them for a separate video because this video's just gone on so long.